InstituteforDiseaseModeling/idmtools/docs/index.rst

 a simulation, to creating a :term:`experiment`.
 This allows the user to create inputs based on their specific needs: they can be transient, or sharable across multiple simulations.

-Exact workflows for using |IT_s| is user-dependent, and can include any of the tasks listed below.

 ..
 To help new users get started, a series of Cookiecutter projects have been added, designed to
 .. guide modelers through necessary tasks.
 See :doc:`cookiecutters` for the available templates.